wangyuchi369/wangyuchi369.github.io/content/publication/2024-mytalk/index.md

 publication: Arxiv Preprint
 publication_short: Arxiv

-# abstract: 'We aim to edit the lip movements in talking video according to the given speech while preserving the personal identity and visual details.
-The task can be decomposed into two sub-problems: (1) speech-driven lip motion generation and (2) visual appearance synthesis.
+abstract: 'We aim to edit the lip movements in talking video according to the given speech while preserving the personal identity and visual details.
+The task can be decomposed into two sub-problems: (1) speechdriven lip motion generation and (2) visual appearance synthesis.
 Current solutions handle the two sub-problems within a single generative model, resulting in a challenging trade-off between lip-sync quality and visual details preservation.
-Instead, we propose to disentangle the motion and appearance, and then generate them one by one with a speech-to-motion diffusion model and a motion-conditioned appearance generation model.
+Instead, we propose to disentangle the motion and appearance, and then generate them one by one with a speech-tomotion diffusion model and a motion-conditioned appearance generation model.
 However, there still remain challenges in each stage, such as motion-aware identity preservation in (1) and visual details preservation in (2).
 Therefore, to preserve personal identity, we adopt landmarks to represent the motion, and further employ a landmark-based identity loss.
 To capture motion-agnostic visual details, we use separate encoders to encode the lip, non-lip appearance and motion, and then integrate them with a learned fusion module.
 We train MyTalk on a large-scale and diverse dataset.
 Experiments show that our method generalizes well to the unknown, even out-of-domain person, in terms of both lip sync and visual detail preservation.'

-# # Summary.
+# Summary.
 An optional shortened abstract.
-# summary: 'We present UniEdit, a tuning-free framework that supports both video motion and appearance editing by harnessing the power of a pre-trained text-to-video generator within an inversion-then-generation framework.'
+summary: 'We present MyTalk, aiming to edit the lip movements in talking video according to the given speech while preserving the personal identity and visual details. '

 tags: []